Today’s Reading: Zech 10:1–11:17, Acts 25:1–27, Job 30:16–31

 For the household gods utter nonsense, and the diviners see lies; they tell false dreams and give empty consolation.
 Therefore the people wander like sheep; they are afflicted for lack of a shepherd.
 (Zechariah 10:2, ESV)

-We need Pastors, we need leadership or we will be afflicted with false teaching and practise
+We need pastors, we need leadership or we will be afflicted with false teaching and practice.

 Bad shepherds beware